 This article outlines the potential causes of appetite loss and tiredness before providing a list of remedies that may help a person deal with these symptoms at home.
 Finally, it offers advice on when to consult a doctor.

 A person may feel tired and have little or no appetite for several reasons.
 Possible causes include those below.

 A person with a common cold or the flu may feel tired and weak due to their body fighting off the viral infection.
 Other symptoms, such as congestion, nausea, or general discomfort, may also lead to a loss of appetite.

 Different viruses are responsible for colds and the flu.
 However, these illnesses share some symptoms, including:

 A person who has the flu may experience additional symptoms, such as:

 Certain viruses cause inflammation within the gastrointestinal (GI) tract, which includes the stomach and small intestine.
-The medical term for such inflammation in these areas is viral gastroenteritis.
-Most cases of viral gastroenteritis are due to norovirus infection.
+The medical term for inflammation in these areas is viral gastroenteritis.
+Norovirus infections account for

 According to the American College of Allergy, Asthma & Immunology, fatigue is common among people with allergies.
 Seasonal allergy symptoms, such as a stuffy nose, can affect sleep, making a person feel tired throughout the day.